KPoppi/RoadDataComparison/README.md

 # Bachelor thesis "Assessment of the routing capability of ATKIS based on a comparison of road data from ATKIS and OSM"
 The code of this thesis is published on GitHub: https://github.com/KPoppi/RoadDataComparison<br/>
-This repository contains PostgreSQL/PLpgSQL-Code which I wrote and used during an analysis of the car routing capability of ATKIS in my bachelor thesis.<br/>
+This repository contains PostgreSQL/PLpgSQL-Code which I wrote and used during an analysis of the car routing capability of ATKIS in my bachelor thesis.
 It is written for the use of PostGIS with the extension [pgRouting](https://docs.pgrouting.org/3.1/en/index.html).
 In this thesis PostgreSQL version 13.3, PostGIS version 3.1.1 and pgRouting version 3.1.3 were used.<br/>
 For an abstract of the thesis, see [Abstract of the thesis](https://github.com/KPoppi/RoadDataComparison#abstract-of-the-thesis).

 ## Data